 Cado Ice Cream: Americans are famously known to celebrate with ice cream.
 I was starting to come to terms with never being able to have ice cream ever again...then we discover Cado!
 Cado is the first dairy-free, avocado-based ice cream.
 Each pint is packed with fresh avocado, making Cado a nutrient-dense dessert that tastes divine and leaves you feeling satisfied and nourished.
 Cado is also free from corn and coconut ingredients.

-American Flag Cakes: One of the most quintessential Fourth of July food traditions is making everything and anything red, white, and blue.
-What better way to showcase these colors than with our American flag cakes.
+American Flag Cakes: One of the quintessential Fourth of July food traditions is making everything and anything red, white, and blue.
+What better way to showcase these colors than with our American flag cakes?
 Try our American Flag Sheet Cake or Red, White, and Blue Layered Cake with an American Flag Surprise.

 S'mores Cupcakes: It goes without saying that s'mores are a summertime staple.
-Enjoy spending time with family and friends around the fire, building s'more sandwiches, or make our S'mores Cupcake topped with an Easy Marshmallow Frosting.
+Enjoy spending time with family and friends around the fire, building s'more sandwiches, or making our S'mores Cupcake topped with an Easy Marshmallow Frosting.